jmillana/icmt/README.md

 ## Usage

-`icmt` uses [GPT-3](https://beta.openai.com/).
-To use it, you'll need to grab an API key from [your dashboard](https://beta.openai.com/), and save it to `OPENAI_API_KEY` as follows (you can also save it in your bash/zsh profile for persistance between sessions).
+`icmt` uses [GPT-3](https://platform.openai.com/docs/guides/gpt).
+To use it, you'll need to grab an API key from [your dashboard](https://platform.openai.com/account/api-keys), and save it to `OPENAI_API_KEY` as follows (you can also save it in your bash/zsh profile for persistance between sessions).

 ```bash
 export OPENAI_API_KEY='sk-XXXXXXXX'
 ```

-Once you have configured your environment, run `icmt` followed by whatever it is that you want to do (`icmt show me all options for the icmt cli`).

-To get a full overview of all available options, run `imct --help`
+To see a full list of available options, run icmt --help:

 ```sh
 $ icmt --help